 The foundation of jazz is built upon groove and a groove doesn’t feel right without great-sounding cymbals.
 Every jazz drummer knows just how important cymbals are in adding an extra flair to their music.
 Jazz music requires knowing your sound and choosing the right cymbals.

-My top pick would be Zildjian K Custom Special Dry.
-This is a cymbal set that offers great dynamism to any drummer.
+My top pick is the Zildjian K Custom Special Dry Cymbal Set.
+This is a cymbal set that offers great dynamics to any drummer.

-My top budget pick would be Paiste 20 inch PST 7 Light Ride.
+My budget pick is the Paiste 20” PST 7 Light Ride.
 A modest, lively-sounding ride that is good if you are looking for an inexpensive addition to your drum kit.